xpe/rs-uttt/README.md

 Even so, I wanted to experiment with this problem myself.
 By randomly exploring the state space and solving simpler game states first, I built up a large collection of training examples.
-I wanted to see if there was some inherent structure the algorithms could exploit.
+I wanted to see if there was some inherent structure machine learning algorithms could exploit.
 To that end, I explored some neural network approaches.
 Traditional NN's have not generalized well so far, which is not a surprise, but I think there are many interesting aspects of the problem space to explore.